Craig Parry

-Career as professional golfer
+Career

-His first career victory came at the 1987 New South Wales Open, (an event he later won again in 1992) and later that year won the Canadian TPC.
+His first career victory came at the 1987 New South Wales Open and later that year won the Canadian TPC.
 In 1992 he won three of Australia's top four tournaments, placing first at the Australian PGA Championship, New South Wales Open and the Australian Masters, a tournament he has won three times (in 1992, 1994 and 1996).

 Parry first came to the attention of American golf fans during the 1992 Masters Tournament.
 After finishing tied for 11th in the 1991 U.S. Open, he qualified for the following year's Masters.
 Parry shared the lead after 36 holes and took sole possession after the third round.
 However, on Sunday he faltered and finished the tourney tied for 13th.

 He won six events on the European Tour, the latest being his play-off victory over fellow Australian Nick O'Hern at the 2005 Heineken Classic, an event which had been dominated by South African superstar Ernie Els the preceding three years.
 He played the European Tour on a regular basis from 1988 to 1991 and had two top-10 finishes on the Order of Merit: third in 1989 and fifth in 1991.
 From 1992 until 2006 he played mainly on the PGA Tour, while continuing to compete around the world.
 Since 2007 he has concentrated on playing the Japan Golf Tour and PGA Tour of Australasia.
 He has featured in the top 50 of the Official World Golf Ranking.